-In this edition of our Career Highlight series, we speak with Clair Wilson, a senior supervisor at our Newcastle-Upon-Tyne office, about one of her career highlights.
+In this edition of our Career Highlight series, we speak with Clair Wilson, a senior clinical negligence solicitor at our Newcastle-Upon-Tyne office, about one of her career highlights.

 Clair has worked for Thompsons Solicitors for the last 16 years.
 She was attracted to the profession by her love of debate and a belief in justice and equality.